Limits on the Statistical Description of Charged de Sitter Black Holes: Heat Capacity and Breakdown of Thermodynamics

 \subsection{Emission of Charged Particles}

+The choice of ensemble for a statistical system determines what type of interactions it can have with the thermal bath, for instance whether energy, particle number or charge can be exchanged.
 Up to now, we only studied the heat capacity of black holes at fixed charge.
-This is appropriate to study the thermodynamic behavior of black holes that only exchange (neutral) heat, but no charge.
-However, in general we expect the decay to be governed by (a combination of) Schwinger pair production and neutral Hawking radiation.\footnote{It is particularly important to understand the possible decay channels of near-Nariai black holes through Schwinger pair production \cite{Montero:2019ekk,Aalsma:2023mkz}.} When this is the case, we need a different ensemble to describe the thermodynamics of the black hole system.
+This is appropriate for black holes undergoing Hawking radiation, which transfers only energy and heat.
+However, in addition to Hawking radiation charged black holes can radiate charge through the Schwinger effect as well.\footnote{It is particularly important to understand the possible decay channels of near-Nariai black holes through Schwinger pair production \cite{Montero:2019ekk,Aalsma:2023mkz}.} This motivates the utilization of an ensemble of de Sitter black holes that includes charge exchange to describe the thermodynamics of these black holes.

-Two cases where we already encountered this were the intersection of the lukewarm and Nariai line and the ultracold point.
-In the first case, we found that the heat capacity at fixed charge diverges.\footnote{As we will show in more detail later, the heat capacity at fixed charge at the lukewarm line is finite in general.
-The heat capacity only diverges at the intersection of the lukewarm and Nariai line.} In the second case, variations away from the ultracold point require variations in both the charge and mass to remain within the sharkfin.
+We already encountered two cases where this might be relevant: the intersection of the lukewarm and Nariai line and the ultracold point.
+In the first case, we found that the heat capacity at fixed charge diverges\footnote{As we will show in more detail later, the heat capacity at fixed charge at the lukewarm line is finite in general.
+The heat capacity only diverges at the intersection of the lukewarm and Nariai line.}.
+In the second case, variations away from the ultracold point require variations in both the charge and mass to remain within the sharkfin.